After Birth - Quick Safety Check

 How long should I take my placenta capsules for?

 You can take your placenta capsules for as long as you feel you need them.

 Can my family members take my placenta capsules too?

 We do not recommend anyone consumes placenta capsules other than the mother who made the placenta.

 What food safe methods are used to produce safe remedies from the placenta?

-As part of the IPEN training process, all students are required to fully certified in Infection Control, Food Safety Leve 2 and HACCP Level 2.
-All equipment is either single use, or cleaned thoroughly and disinfected between clients.
+As part of the IPEN training process, all students are required to fully certify in Infection Control, Food Safety Leve 2 and HACCP Level 2.
+All equipment is either single use or cleaned thoroughly and disinfected between clients using hospital grade disinfectants.
 All disinfectants used are proven effective against bloodborne pathogens including Hep B, Hep C and HIV.
 The IPEN Method of placenta processing was created by IPEN in 2008, improved and updated in 2014 with the support of a professional food safety expert team and is validated by two food safety microbiologists.

 Will I experience any side effects when taking my placenta capsules?

 We cannot guarantee results with placenta capsules or any other placenta remedy.
 Because your placenta is made by you the quality and potency of your placenta smoothie and capsules is unique to your own placenta.
 We highly recommend you follow the care instructions given by your placenta specialist.
 Storing your placenta capsules properly, avoiding steamed capsules when ill and not taking over the recommended dose will reduce your chances of experiencing any side effects.
 Very rarely, less than 2% of clients have reported some side effects when taking their placenta capsules from feedback collected from 900+ mothers between 2013-2015.
 We have listed these below for your benefit.